This blog was originally posted on our sister site the Customer Success Collective.

 Whether you're an executive considering new ways to leverage customer success, a Customer Success Manager (CSM) looking to expand your skills, or simply interested in the future of post-sales operations, expand your knowledge with these invaluable insights.

-Carry on reading this article as we delve deep into the nuances of customer success monetization and explore how this approach can propel both your customers' success and your company's growth.
+Carry on reading this article as we delve deep into the nuances of customer success monetization and explore how this approach can propel both your customers' success and your company's revenue performance.

 Shifting the perspective to view customer success as a revenue driver